kiytang/epicodus/README.md

 A page for an amusement park that only shows you information on rides that you're tall enough to go on.

+###Day 58

+###Task: jQuery Selectors and Filters: Attribute Filters

+[attribute]: only includes the element in the result set if that attribute exists on the element.
+  eg: If we only want to select paragraphs that have a class atribute"
+  $("p[class]").css('border', "3px solid red");

+[attribute=value]: Checks to see if the attributes' value is equal to the value that you supply
+ eg: Filter paragraphs that have an id attribute equal to para1
+  $("p[id=para1]").css('border', "3px solid red");

+[attribute!=value]: only includes the element in the result if the attribute does not have the value that is listed here.

+The next two below are similar to regular expressions in JavaScript

+[attribute^=value]: checks to see if the attribute starts with the string that you give here
+eg: Find paragraph that have the id attribute but it has to start with the string "para"
+$("p[id^para]").css('border', "3px solid red");

+[attribute*=value]: checks to see if the attribute ends with the value that you have given Below I will use a multiple requirement:
+Fiter paragraphs that have ids that start with para and it also has to have the language attribute that contains "en-"
+$("p[id^para] [lang*=en-").css('border', "3px solid red");